LobsterRavioli/issuer_node/README.md

 Running the app with Docker allows for minimal installation and a quick setup.
 This is recommended **for evaluation use-cases only**, such as local development builds.

-#### (Optional) Quick Start Steps

-These steps can be followed to get up and running with all features as quickly as possible.

 > **NOTE:** For more detailed step-by-step instructions and guides to commands and examples, you may skip to the next section.

 1. Copy `.env-api.sample` as `.env-api` and `.env-issuer.sample` as `.env-issuer`.
 Please see the [configuration](#configuration) section for more details.